 Can Higher Taxes on Soda Reduce Consumption?

 Soda sales are declining in America and that's a good thing.
-The consumption of sugar filled soft drinks is one of the causes behind the obesity problem.
+The consumption of sugar-filled soft drinks is one of the causes of the obesity problem.
 According to Beverage Digest, the average person is drinking 650 eight-ounce servings of carbonated soft drinks a year.
-It's actually the lowest levels since 1985, but it's not time to celebrate yet.
+It's the lowest level since 1985, but it's not time to celebrate yet.

 According to the World Health Organization, the maximum amount of sugar a person should take in daily is no more than 6-10% of their calories.
 That means if you're supposed to eat 2,000 calories a day, you shouldn't take in more than 50 grams of sugar.
 You get almost ALL that in a regular-sugar carbonated drink.

 Diet sodas don't have sugar in them, but they provide problems of their own.
 Drinking diet soda stimulates appetite.
 Our stomachs have taste buds.
 When we drink a diet soda, our stomachs detect "sweet" and start preparing for the sugary calories.
 Unfortunately, diet soda has none.
 After about 30 minutes, our bodies start to crash because the "sweet calories" they were expecting never appeared.
 That makes us feel more hungry and tired than when we first drank the diet soda.

 To deal with the hunger and crash, diet soda drinkers eat more calories, totally defeating the reason many drank diet soda to begin with.
 In a study called, "Diet-Beverage Consumption and Caloric Intake Among US Adults, Overall and by Body Weight" published in the American Journal of Public Health, researchers found that overweight diet soda drinkers consumed an extra 88 calories a day and obese diet soda drinkers consumed an extra 194 calories a day.